What is a Convention Bureau?

 Does it cost money to bid?

-There is no cost in identifying a bidding opportunity for Melbourne.
+There is no cost to identify a bidding opportunity for Melbourne.
 MCB will work with you and your organisation to determine what is involved and outlined in the bidding guidelines for the conference.
 In some cases, there may be a financial component for the local hosts.
 If so, MCB has the ability to assist with sourcing financial support should the prerequisites be met.

 How long does a bid take?